Before heading into Joshua chapter 1, we need to go back to Exodus 23, Numbers 27 and Deuteronomy chapters 31 and 34 to set the

 Word can there be faith necessary for conquest.
 So there is a final stage of preparation establishing

-• The Hebrew word for meditate means "to mutter".
+the generation in the words and works of YHWH". - The Hebrew word for meditate means "to mutter".
 We mutter under our breath, talk to ourselves, interact

 with issues.
 Think of the practice of the Jews even today who read the Scriptures aloud to themselves